 The first part of social media engagement starts with your quality content.
 The below-given metrics will show if your content is engaging enough or not, and also allows you to find new ways to generate more possibilities of engagement.

 You can track the following data under the Instagram content analytics section to keep an eye on your individual post engagement:

-Engagement: Checking the engagement factor such as comments, likes, shares will help you figure what sort of content is winning your audience’s attention.
+Engagement: Checking the engagement factor such as comments, likes, and shares will help you figure out what sort of content is winning your audience’s attention.
 Frequently posting the same type of posts will help you strengthen your content marketing.